Branding A National Treasure

 Your insensitive displays in this honored place suggest that Americans are only interested in making money, but that is absolutely not true.
 We have strong life values that are not for sale and, pay attention Coca-Cola & McDonald's, we penalize companies that reject these values.
 We especially don't cotton to companies that harm our children.
 It's time you both make some changes.
 Some big changes!

 Coca-Cola take down that ugly sign!
+You can't brand the Obelisco because you don't own it.

 McDonald's – create a dignified sign!